Durgerdam

 Durgerdam is a village in the Dutch province of North Holland.
 It is a part of the municipality of Amsterdam, and lies about 7 km east of the city centre, along the dyke of the IJmeer.

 Durgerdam is a part of the deelgemeente (sub-municipality) Amsterdam-Noord.
 The village has about 430 inhabitants.

 Durgerdam was a separate municipality between 1 May 1817, and 1 January 1818, when it was merged with Ransdorp.

 Durgerdam hosted the second "Pit Stop" on The Amazing Race 12, a reality television show that circles the globe.

+There is song about the Durgerdam written by Jeroen Zjilstraa, called "Durgerdam sleeps".
+The song appeared on their 2002 album Tussen Den Oever en New York.
+In 2003, the song was released as the only single from the album.